 15.13.6.
 Crystallization or solidification of cargoes normally carried in the molten state can lead to depletion of inhibitor in parts of the tank contents.
 Subsequent remelting can thus yield pockets of uninhibited liquid, with the accompanying risk of dangerous polymerization.
-To prevent this, care should be taken to ensure that at no time are such cargoes allowed to crystallize or solidify, either wholly or partially, in any part of the tank does cargo become overheated to such an extent that any dangerous polymerization can be initiated.
+To prevent this, care should be taken to ensure that at no time are such cargoes allowed to crystallize or solidify, either wholly or partially, in any part of the tank.
+Any required heating arrangements should be such as to ensure that in no part of the tank does cargo become overheated to such an extent that any dangerous polymerization can be initiated.
 If the temperature from steam coils would induce overheating, an indirect low-temperature heating system should be used.